2018 MOVIES CHOICES

 Welcome to a new year of world cinema for 2018.

 Our March movie is The Salesman by director Asghar Farhadi screening on Wednesday 21 March 2018.

 EUMUNDI WORLD CINEMA MOVIE CHOICES NOW AVAILABLE TO WATCH AT HOME

-The movie choices that didn't make the cut (and the one that did) in the Member's Vote each month are now available from The Nest @Eumundi in Memorial Drive, Eumundi.
-Just pop in to see Melissa, Lizzie or Emma and show your 2017 membership badge.
-Loans are generally for a week, but if you want to extend just let us know.
-Make sure you enjoy one of The Nest's delicious coffees and a cake while you are there.
-Look for a special offer for Eumundi World Cinema members inside the cover.
+The movie choices that didn't make the cut (and the one that did) in the Member's Vote each month are now available to watch at home on movie night.
+Loans are generally for a month, but if you want to extend just let us know.

 The movies available can be either in DVD or Blu-ray format.
 To find out more about the differences between DVD and Blu-ray check out this article written by our president, Arnold Kopff which explains the difference between the two formats.